211-213 Regent StreetW1B 4NFUnited Kingdom Tel: 020-7287-7040

 Richmond University offers its students a small class experience, with the average size being no more than 20 students.
 Dedicated to employability, Richmond offers personal development seminars, access to work experience, volunteering, international internships and a guaranteed semester abroad.

 The University of Roehampton is based on a large parkland campus in south-west London.
 It became an independent university in 2004, but dates back to four teacher training colleges founded in the 19th century.
 These separate colleges have remained, and every student joins one of the four when they join the University.
-Roehampton has a highly international student body of 8,500 students from 110 different countries.
-The Sunday Times Good University Guide 2016 ranked the University of Roehampton as the best modern university in London.
+Roehampton has a highly international student body of 8,000 students from 110 different countries.
+The Complete University Guide 2018 ranked the University of Roehampton as the best modern university in London*.

 As a result of its history, teacher training remains a key strength of the University, but it is also highly regarded in the areas of Dance, Biological Anthropology, Drama and English Literature programmes.
 The Swiss Glion Institute of Higher Education offers undergraduate and postgraduate courses in hospitality, and the University has also recently started offering online courses in business and medical subject areas.

-Sheffield Hallam University is one of the largest and most popular universities in the UK, with over 34,000 students from more than 100 countries enrolled.
+Sheffield Hallam University is one of the largest and most popular universities in the UK, with over 30,000 students from more than 100 countries enrolled.
 It is also regarded as one of the best modern universities in the north of England and has eight subjects ranked in the top 20 in the UK (The Times and Sunday Times University League Table).
 Sheffield Hallam is one of the UK's largest providers of health and social care courses, teacher training, and sport and physical activity courses.

 Sheffield Hallam's courses are designed in consultation with industry experts and offer opportunities to undertake internships and consultancy projects.
 Many courses are accredited by professional bodies including Sony, BP, Cisco, BBC, Shell and HSBC.
 These often offer a direct route to professional accreditation or membership of that body.